ClaudiaMV/lex-lookup/README.md

 ## **Installation**

-The first chunk (`setup`) in the script uses the `pacman` package to download any necessary packages that are not currently installed.
+The first chunk (`setup`) in the R script uses the `pacman` package to download any necessary packages that are not currently installed.
 As such, `pacman` needs to be installed for the rest be installed (`install.packages("pacman")`).

 ## **Usage**

 Text data (and any associated variables of interest) should be included in a CSV file in the `data` folder.
 Make sure the `Import Data` chunk in the script points to that file.

-Data should include a column named `text` and each document should be assigned a unique identifier in a column named `doc_id`.
+Data should include text data in a column named `text`, and each document should be assigned a unique identifier in a column named `doc_id`.

 Associated variables of interest (e.g., grouping variables) need to be in the CSV with the text data.
 Make sure the script points to the new variable(s) of interest instead of the default (`author`).

 If in doubt, check the example `text_data.csv` file provided.
-Example texts are excerpts from Proust's *In Search of Lost Time* (1913-1927/1992) and James's *The Principles of Psychology* (1890), because it turns out I'm a very predictable person (and also because the books are in the public domain now, but mostly the former).
+Example texts are excerpts from Proust's *In Search of Lost Time* (1913-1927/1992)[^proust1913-1927] and James's *The Principles of Psychology* (1890)[^james1890], because it turns out I'm a very predictable person (and also because the books are in the public domain now, but mostly the former).

 ## **Contributing**